chiffa/BioFlow/guide.rst

     * currently not ready for public use

-It is possible to specify the file locations and indentifiers manually, and then download and install them to the specified locations manually.
+It is possible to specify the file locations and identifiers manually, and then download and install them to the specified locations manually.

 However the following command should be able to do it for you for three commonly used organism (human, mouse, saccharomyces cerevisae),